BattlesnakeOfficial/starter-snake-javascript/README.md

-# A simple [Battlesnake](http://play.battlesnake.com) written in Javascript for NodeJS.
+# A simple [Battlesnake](http://play.battlesnake.com) written in Javascript for Node.js

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/snake-api).
 It's a great starting point for anyone wanting to program their first Battlesnake using Javascript.
 It comes ready to deploy to [Heroku](https://heroku.com), although you can use other cloud providers if you'd like.

 ## Technologies

-This Battlesnake uses [Javascript](https://www.javascript.com/), [NodeJS](https://nodejs.dev/), and [Heroku](https://heroku.com).
+This Battlesnake uses [Javascript](https://www.javascript.com/), [Node.js](https://nodejs.dev/), and [Heroku](https://heroku.com).
 You will also need [npm](https://docs.npmjs.com/getting-started/) to assist with Javascript dependency management.
 [Express4](http://expressjs.com/en/4x/api.html) is used for route management, the documentation provide information on handling incoming JSON params and building responses.

 ## Prerequisites